Adaptive Bregman-Kaczmarz: An Approach to Solve Linear Inverse Problems with Independent Noise Exactly: Notation and basic notions

-Considering the feasible, convex and linearly constrained optimization problem~\eqref{eq:PB}.
 To obtain convergence rates for the solution algorithm, we will estimate the Bregman distance of the iterates to the solution $\hat x$ by error bounds of the form $D_f^{x^*}(x,\hat x) \leq \theta^{-1} \cdot \|\mathbf{A}x - b\|^2_2$.
 We will see that such error bounds always hold if $f$ has a Lipschitz-continuous gradient.
 But they also hold under weaker conditions.
-For example problem~\eqref{eq:PB} with objective function defined by eq~\eqref{eq:spf}, it holds that :
+For example problem~\eqref{eq:PB} with objective function defined by~\eqref{eq:spf}, it holds that

-we refer the reader to~\cite[Lemma 3.1]{schopfer2022extended} for more details on the constant $\theta(\hat x)$.
+we refer the reader to~\cite[Theorem 3.9]{schopfer2022extended} for more details on the constant $\theta(\hat x)$.
 To clarify the assumptions under which such error bounds hold for more general objective functions, we are going to define notions~\cite{schopfer2022extended} such as calmness, linearly regularity, and linear growth.
 Let $B_2$ denote the closed unit ball of the $\ell_2$-norm.

-\begin{definition} The (set-valued) subdifferential mapping $\partial f:\RR^n \rightrightarrows \RR^n$ is \emph{calm} at $\hat{x}$ if there are constants $\varepsilon,L>0$ such that
+\begin{definition} The (set-valued) subdifferential mapping $\partial f:\RR^n \rightrightarrows \RR^n$ is \emph{calm} at $\hat{x}$ if there are constants $\varepsilon,\ell>0$ such that